Location(s) of Program: Forrest County Center

 APPLICATION PROCEDURE AND ADMISSION STANDARDS:

-Deadline for completion of entire application procedure is March 1.
-Application Packet must be delivered complete in person.
+Deadline for completion of entire application procedure is FEBRUARY 1ST OF EACH YEAR

-- Complete in this packet must be an Official High School transcript sealed in envelope and school stamped.
+- Complete in this packet must be an Official High School transcript sealed in envelope and school stamped and delivered to the Radiology Department.
 PRCC Registrar office personnel must open this original documentation.
 If applicant has GED (Diploma Equivalence), then a GED Test Result Form with scores must be included.
-It is applicant’s responsibility to complete the PRCC interdepartmental form to have a copy of transcript copied and sent to the Radiology Department to be added to your application.
+It is applicant’s responsibility to make sure HS transcript has been received by the Radiology Department.
+HS GPA is part of the selection process and vital to acceptance.

 - American College Test (ACT) Scores-18 Minimum composite score documentation must be provided by applicant.
-It is applicant’s responsibility to complete the PRCC interdepartmental form to have a copy ACT score sent to the Radiology Department to be added to your application.
+It is applicant’s responsibility to complete the PRCC form to have a copy ACT score recorded in the college system.

 - ALL College transcripts must be sent to PRCC admissions office by e-script method.
-It is applicant’s responsibility to complete the PRCC interdepartmental form to have a copy of transcript copied and sent to the Radiology Department to be added to your application.
+It is applicant’s responsibility to make sure that Admission Office has received transcript in order for Radiology Department to add to your application.

 - Handwritten autobiography (1-3 pages)

-- In order to be considered for admission to the PRCC Radiology Program, the applicant must have the provided Criminal History Form signed and notarized.
-The Confidentiality form for clinical tour and drug screening form must be signed.
-These documents must be returned in packet by March 1 deadline.
+- In order to be considered for admission to the PRCC Radiologic Technology Program, the applicant must complete the online application process and appropriately answer the Criminal History questions which was formerly a Form signed and notarized.
+The Confidentiality form for clinical tour and drug screening form must be signed digitally on the online application or documents must be returned in packet by February 1 deadline.

-- Completed Application Packet must be personally delivered to the Radiology Faculty and applicant will be issued a form for verification of completion.
+- Completed Application should be completed ONLINE beginning Spring 2020 and any additional information is requested to be personally delivered to the Radiology Faculty and applicant will be issued a form for verification of completion.

-After faculty have viewed your file for completion and have verified that you have successfully fulfilled all of the program requirements, then an observation of clinical areas will be scheduled at two (2) different clinical sites.
+After faculty have viewed your file for completion and have verified that you have successfully fulfilled all of the program requirements, then an oobservation of clinical areas will be scheduled.
 These observation hours will be scheduled after applicant has been contacted for interviews.
 Correspondence with the applicant will be through e-mail.
 Please verify that your email address is correct on application.
 The completion of the above items will allow the prospective student to be considered for an interview with the selection committee.
-Turning in complete packet does not guarantee the applicant an interview.
 The selection Committee’s objective is to select the applicants who they feel have the potential to succeed in the program.
 The class will be no larger than 17 students.

 AFTER ACCEPTANCE: The following items will need to be completed.